The Canvas Mission

 Land Acknowledgement

-It is our responsibility to remember our history, be aware of how it affects people today, and take care of this land we live and meet on.
+For those of us who are settlers, it is our responsibility to amplify these histories, be aware of the ways in which colonization affects everyone today, and take care of this land we live and meet on.